 Turn Biscoff biscuits into Biscoff Cookies with this easy recipe.
 Using a mix of crushed Lotus Biscoff biscuits and a large spoonful or two of Biscoff spread these cookies are packed full of flavour.
 They are also so easy to make.
 I drizzled a little chocolate over too.

-To make them look extra special and add a little chocolate to the finished cookie.
+To make the lotus biscoff biscuits look extra special and add a little chocolate to the finished biscoff biscuit.
 I add some melted chocolate to a pipping bag and cut a small piece off the end to allow me to drizzle it over the cookie.
 It’s a quick decoration technique but looks stunning.

-As well as using the Biscoff spread in the cookies I crushed up pieces of the original Biscoff biscuits to add a little crunch.
-It’s a great way to add extra Biscoff flavour and it’s all about that delicious Biscoff flavour right!
+As well as using the Biscoff spread in the cookies I crushed up pieces of the original lotus Biscoff biscuits to add a little crunch.
+It’s a great way to add extra Biscoff flavour and it’s all about that delicious Biscoff flavour right?

-I love these cookies.
+I love these Lotus spread cookies.
 They are easy to make and even easier to eat.
-Way to easy in fact.
+Way too easy in fact.
 Just serve with a big glass of milk and enjoy when they are still warm.
 Cookies fresh from the oven are one of the happiest things in life.

 Top Questions